Governance Chain

 - Governance constrains the spec — existing ADRs and invariants inform the technical design

-- Compiled directives are active during plan and execution — Claude follows them automatically
+- Compiled directives are active during plan and execution — the model follows them automatically

 - Drift verifies the implementation against governance — did we build what we decided?